DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 # React Chart - Plugin Overview

-The Chart component visualizes data specified via the `data` property using plugins.
+The Chart component visualizes data specified via the `data` property using plugin components.
 These components implement particular features and should be defined within the Chart component.

-The React Chart includes:
+The React Chart supports the following plugin types:

+- **UI plugins**
-- UI plugins that render specific UI elements using the provided data.
+ Render UI elements using the provided data.

+- **Data processing plugins**
-- Data processing plugins transform data passed to the Chart component.
+ Transform data passed to the Chart component.

 ## UI Plugins